Tag Archive for: narrowboat holiday

 Best narrowboat holidays for wildlife spotting

-Cruising gently through the countryside, you can enjoy spotting anything from ducks, moorhens, swans and dragonflies, to kingfishers, otters, bats and water voles.
-Even in city centres, waterways provide safe havens for a wide variety of plants and animals.
+Cruising gently through the countryside on a narrowboat, you can enjoy spotting water birds, dragonflies, kingfishers and bats.
+Even in city centres, Britain’s network of inland waterways provide safe havens for a wide variety of plants and animals.

 1. Spot Kingfishers on the Monmouthshire & Brecon Canal, South Wales

-Isolated from the main canal network, this beautiful waterway meanders peacefully for 36 miles through the Brecon Beacons National Park.
-The Montmoutshire & Brecon Canal in Wales provides excellent habitat for many woodland and water birds, including kingfishers.
+Isolated from the main canal network, this beautiful waterway meanders peacefully for 36 miles through the Bannau Brycheiniog (Brecon Beacons) National Park.
+The Monmouthshire & Brecon Canal in Wales provides excellent habitat for many woodland and water birds, including kingfishers.
 Usually glimpsed as a sudden flash of glistening blue, the ‘King of Fishers’ travels at lightning speeds catching several fish each day.

 We have a narrowboat hire base on the Monmouthshire & Brecon Canal at Gotyre Wharf.